Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                                           NOTICE
 Google's Manifest Mv3 now allows for 15.000 dynamic filter rules.
 This is the reason why I am experimenting with a "World's most used" version (currently < 10.000 rules).
-This "World's most used" replaces the old Mv2 "EU US most used" and "Addendum to Firefox & Edge build-in tracking".
-I will maintain the slim "EU-US most used Mv3" also (less than 3000 rules for advertising and tracking networks).
-I am currently not using my lists anymore due to restrictions of adblock extension usage on my work laptop (I moved to Linux on my old Windows10 desktop and am using Brave without extensions and Ungoogled Chromium with uBlockLight.
-So please report false positives or website breakage when you encounter them (especially for my experimental "World most used" large list).
+AdGuard is now fully Mv3 compatible. but they seem to maintain the old 5000 rules dynamic maximum.
+I think adblockers may use the 15.000 maximum to push quick fixes into production versions without updating their extension.

                                                           SOURCES
 The blocklists are based on surveys of most used advertising and tracking technology (e.g. surveys of W3C, W3Tech and the